 3/4 cup chopped bell pepper

 1 Tbsp. chicken bouillon granules + 2 cups water as needed

 6 cups cooked white steamed rice

 First of all you gotta make a roux and you do this by combining the oil and the flour in a heavy skillet over low heat and whisking it a lot.

-Then, once a smooth paste forms, you simmer the mixture slowly, stirring constantly, until the flour and oil concoction becomes dark brown.
-Of course, you should be careful not to over brown the mixture though or the resultant roux will turn bitter (which means you will have to throw it out, clean the skillet, and start all over again.)
+Then, once a smooth paste forms, you simmer the mixture slowly, whisking constantly, until the flour and oil concoction becomes dark brown.
+Of course, you should be careful not to over brown the mixture though or the resultant roux will turn bitter (which means you will have to throw it out, clean the skillet, and start all over again).

-At this stage of the recipe, add to the pot the onions, the celery, the bell pepper, and the Rotels and thoroughly work them into the roux, cooking everything until the vegetables turn limp.
+At this stage of the recipe, add to the pot with the roux the onions, the celery, the bell pepper, and the Rotels and thoroughly work them into the roux, cooking everything until the vegetables turn limp.